Blog

 Considered one of the greatest female MMA fighters ever, Nunes is also openly lesbian–she is married to another MMA fighter with whom she raises a daughter together.
 Her decision to come out was inspired by a young fan who told her how open she encouraged her to be.
 Although she leads a more private life outside of her sport, Nunes is a savage in the ring while still being a symbol of LGBTQIA+ pride.

 Trans high school wrestler Mack Beggs was a back-to-back champion in girls wrestling.
 Once he transitioned and looked to compete in his own league, the pushback alone caused him to retire from the sport entirely.
-This never stopped Beggs from speaking out against those oppressive forces, as he still advocates for athletic regulations to be more inclusive of the transgender .
+This never stopped Beggs from speaking out against those oppressive forces, as he still advocates for athletic regulations to be more inclusive of the transgender community.

 Related: Professional U.S. Soccer Player, Collin Martin, Speaks on Being Gay in Sports